 When selecting or buying Brazilian Cherry wood flooring, you need to consider many things, including the price.
 If the price is not an issue, solid hardwood is almost always the best option.
 However, if you are looking for more economic options, there is laminate or vinyl or engineered wood you can choose.

 If you are looking to buy top-quality Brazilian Cherry solid wood for flooring, do visit our official website to explore and choose from our wide range of wood species.
-We can provide this wood in all standard sizes as well as custom sizes based on your requirements and export our wood all over the world.
+Cameroon Timber Export Sarl can provide this wood in all standard sizes as well as custom sizes based on your requirements.